KELLUM LAW FIRM – NEWS & RESOURCES

 Settling Your Claim

-Oftentimes, workers’ compensation claims end in settlements where the worker receives an agreed upon amount of cash.
+Oftentimes, workers’ compensation claims and workplace injury claims end in settlements where the worker receives an agreed upon amount of cash.
 Settling may make sense in your case to pay off medical bills or avoid a stressful workers’ compensation hearing.
 Before you pursue settling, it’s important to understand the most common types of workers’ compensation settlements and the rights you will have should you choose to settle.

 If it’s unclear to you which type of settlement claim is in your best interest, or if you want to explore other options, consider speaking with a lawyer.

 Compromise settlement agreements (sometimes called “clinchers”) result in the worker receiving a sum of money, and in return giving up their rights to a workers’ compensation claim.
 Generally, you will receive a lump sum payment in these agreements.
 However, settlements that involve long term care (in the case of a severe and permanent disability) may be given in installments over time.

 Form 26A and Form 21 settlements involve cases where the insurance company has agreed to giving the worker a partial disability rating.
 In the case of Form 26A, this rating is permanent and the insurance company may pay the value of the disability rating in weekly installments.
 In exchange, you agree to forego your right to any future disability agreements.
 Form 21 holds the same agreement, but it is used for temporary disabilities.